CRuSE

 Partners

-The CRuSE Project is a three-year program funded by the U.S. Department of Energy, Office of Energy Efficiency and Renewable Energy’s Vehicle Technologies Office.
+The CRuSE Project was a three-year program funded by the U.S. Department of Energy, Office of Energy Efficiency and Renewable Energy’s Vehicle Technologies Office.

-Forth is partnering with Pacific Northwest National Laboratory (PNNL) in Richland, Wash., to evaluate the affordability and environmental gains of a sustainable, rural-focused, ridesharing platform.
+Forth partnered with Pacific Northwest National Laboratory (PNNL) in Richland, Wash., to evaluate the affordability and environmental gains of a sustainable, rural-focused, ridesharing platform.

-OpConnect is providing the EV charging infrastructure for the program.
-Envoy Technologies provides the carsharing platform.
-Pacific Power is providing technical support as well as $100,000 in funding for the project through the Oregon Clean Fuels Program.
+OpConnect provided charging infrastructure for the program.
+Envoy Technologies provided the carsharing platform.
+Pacific Power provided technical support and $100,000 in funding through their Oregon Clean Fuels Program.